OpenTTD/aws-infra/README.md

 ### Common Deployment flow

 #### Staging deployments
-1. A new commit is pushed to `master` of a repository.
+1. A new commit is pushed to `main` of a repository.
 1. GitHub Actions create a new image and publishes this on GitHub Registry.
 1. GitHub Actions updates the Systems Manager Parameter Store with new tag.
 1. GitHub Actions triggers a redeploy of the staging version on CloudFormation.